-Times of structured prayer and contemplation take place in our chapel on occasions when people are able to gather, but most of us, being unable to be there, participate in this rhythm of shared prayer while elsewhere.
+Times of structured prayer and contemplation take place in our chapel on occasions when people are able to gather, but most of us, being unable to be there, participate in this rhythm of shared prayer in online gatherings that take place three times a day.
 We publish a book of resources for praying alone or in small groups.
 If you haven’t seen it, ask for the Daily Prayer Book.

 Our Prayer Chapel is usually left open for personal prayer and reflection or small group prayer gatherings.
 It is accessed through the carport at the rear of the church.